 The kernels of Soft wheat are (you guessed it…), soft.
-Soft wheat kernels are also larger than Hard wheat kernels.
+The soft wheat kernels are also larger than hard wheat kernels.

 The Soft wheat variety has less gluten content.
 It’s not quite as good at rising a loaf of bread.
 However, it is preferably used in pastries, pastas, and cereals.

 “Doughs made with soft flour are flakier and crumblier and cannot retain much moisture or leaven well – the gluten web is not strong enough to trap the carbon dioxide bubbles.
 Bread made with soft flour is not as soft and dries out sooner.” quoted from a comment on Quora.

 Tip: You can add our own gluten while making / baking your own bread.
 This is also high in protein.